dfaijlan/CST205_TeamProject/README.md

 https://github.com/dfaijlan/CST205_TeamProject

-## Future worke
+## Future work

 * Add more songs
-* add an equalizer
+* Add an equalizer
-* make the GUI cleaner and nicer to look at
+* Make the GUI cleaner and nicer to look at